Law of Ukraine "On the Protection of the Constitutional Order in the Field of Activities of Religious Organizations": History

 A total of 11 draft laws on banning or restricting the activities of foreign religious organizations and their branches have been registered in the Verkhovna Rada (the national parliament of Ukraine).

 On December 20, 2018, the Verkhovna Rada adopted the law "On Amendments to the Law of Ukraine "On Freedom of Conscience and Religious Organizations", according to which it obliged to change the name of the Ukrainian Orthodox Church (Moscow Patriarchate) to the Russian Orthodox Church due to its administrative center being located in the state that carried out military aggression against Ukraine.

 After the beginning of the full-scale Russian invasion of Ukraine, a number of local councils began to make decisions to suspend or ban the activities of the UOC-MP in their communities, although such decisions did not have legal force.
 A number of regional, district, city, village and village councils appealed to the Verkhovna Rada, the Prime Minister, and the President of Ukraine to legislate a ban on the activities of the UOC-MP in Ukraine.

 In May 2022, the Council of the Russian Orthodox Church of Ukraine was held, where changes were made to the charter, references to the Russian Orthodox Church were removed, except for the mention of the Charter of Patriarch Alexy II.
-Metropolitan Epiphanius I of Kyiv noted that the meeting of this council did not change anything, and that the organization still preserved its unity with the Russian Orthodox Church.
+Metropolitan Epiphanius of Kyiv noted that the meeting of this council did not change anything, and that the organization still preserved its unity with the Russian Orthodox Church.

 On March 29, 2023, Ukraine terminated the contract with the Russian Orthodox Church on the lease of the Kyiv Pechersk Lavra.
 At the beginning of 2023, the return of the Pochaiv Assumption Lavra to the state began due to the fact that its lease agreement with the Russian Orthodox Church had expired.
 In June 2023, it became known that the Donetsk regional military administration planned to revise the lease agreement with the Russian Orthodox Church regarding the indefinite use of the Sviatohirsk Lavra.

 On December 1, 2022, the president of Ukraine, Volodymyr Zelenskyy, implemented the decision of the National Security Council of Ukraine to ban religious organizations affiliated with centers of influence in the Russian Federation from operating in Ukraine.
 The Cabinet of Ministers of Ukraine submitted the relevant draft law to the Verkhovna Rada on January 19, 2023, and it was expected that the deputies would consider it in May 2023.
 However, on September 23, 2023, the Chairman of the Verkhovna Rada, Ruslan Stefanchuk, stated that there were no votes for the banning of the Russian Orthodox Church, as an internal discussion occurred.